gcr-solutions/recommender-system-dev-workshop/docs/develop-experience/8_change_method/_index.en.md

 ./change-method.sh ps-complete
 ```

-After execution, open the Argo CD website and click **REFRESH**, you will see that containers are synchronizing and updating.
+After execution, ArgoCD will deploy services in 3 minutes.
+Open the Argo CD website, you will see that containers are synchronizing and updating.
+If not, please click **REFRESH**.
 This process takes about 1 minute.

 ![Argo CD Sync](/images/argocd-sync-method.png)